• Skip to primary navigation

 • Once the potatoes are tender, remove the cover and sprinkle the remaining cheese on top.
 Bake uncovered for another 10 to 15 minutes, or until the cheese is golden and bubbly.

-• Let the dish stand for about 5 minutes before serving.
+• Let the dish stand for about 5 minutes before serving to set.

 Nutrition